rmed/breezedb_python/README.md

 ## Main characteristics

-- Breeze aims to be a simple way of storing data in files, avoiding the need for a database server to be installed and running in the machine.
+- breezedb aims to be a simple way of storing data in files, avoiding the need for a database server to be installed and running in the machine.
 - It is meant to store small amounts of data.
 - All operations are done on the local file system.
 - There is no need to redistribute a database with your application, as it can be created on the go.